adao/tonydao.pro/src/_thoughts/2024-01-16-engrossment.md

 The idea of being engrossed .

 You hear a lot of social media these days about dopamine addiction .
-At first , it took me awhile to figure out what it was , but eventually I got it .
+It took me awhile to figure out what it meant , but eventually I got it .

-But it's also sort of a foreign concept , like it's very scientific in the way it's presented , and addiction is another word that's terribly confusing and is divisive in its own right .
+But it's still sort of a foreign concept , and very scientific in how it's presented , and addiction is another word that's terribly confusing and divisive in its own right .

 To explain in another way , it is the state of being engrossed .
 It's where you're totally absorbed by what you're doing .
-When people talk about dopamine addiction , I've heard it spoken about in primarily two contexts: scrolling social media and watching Netflix .
-Now , there are definitely other means , even reading fiction could be equated with dopamine addiction .
+When people talk about dopamine addiction , I've heard it spoken about in largely two contexts: scrolling social media and watching Netflix .
+Though there are plenty of other means , even reading fiction could be equated with dopamine addiction .

 It's that state where you tune out the external world , when an hour can go by and it feels like barely any time has passed .
 Being engrossed is a completely objective state , but it's what is holding your attention that makes it "good" or "bad" .